bmw2621/svelte-lorca-template/README.md

 ### `yarn build`

-Builds the app for production, creating a single executable will all assets bundled.
+Builds the app for production, creating a single executable for the "backend" Go application.
 It correctly bundles Svelte in production mode and optimizes the build for the best performance.
+The Go executable will still require the bundled Svelte client application which builds to the `public` directory.

 ### `yarn test`